Officially, everything actually began with this internal dealer notification, which BMW had sent to all BMW dealers in 1993.

 Under our Domain

-all 2500 vehicles ever built, as well as their equipment ex works, colors, etc. are listed.
+all 2500 vehicles ever built, as well as their factory equipment, colors etc. are listed.

 The M42 is a gasoline engine with four-valve technology developed by BMW.
 This had four cylinders, two overhead camshafts, a displacement of 1795 cm³, an output of 100 kW (136 hp) at 6000 rpm and delivered a torque of 172 Nm at 4600 rpm.
 The compression was 10.0 – the engine therefore had to be operated with Super 95 octane.
 Instead of the toothed belt that was popular in those years, it had a timing chain for the valve train and a “static ignition distribution” with four ignition modules; a fault-prone ignition distributor was no longer available.